 - requiring the investor to divest control of the Canadian business or of its investment in an entity.

-The national security provisions apply to a broader set of investments by non-Canadians than the net benefit provisions, including the acquisition of control of a Canadian business valued below the relevant net benefit review threshold, the establishment of a new Canadian business, and the acquisition of an interest in a Canadian business that represents less than a controlling interest.
+The national security provisions provide for a review of a broader scope of investments by non-Canadians than the net benefit provisions, including: the establishment of a new Canadian business or an entity carrying on operations in Canada, the acquisition of control of a Canadian business of any dollar value (i.e., below the net benefit review threshold), and the acquisition of all or part of an entity carrying on operations in Canada.
 All these investments are subject to a multi-step national security review process led by Canada's national security agencies.

 Recent Policy Developments

 During the fiscal year 2017–18, a number of policy changes were introduced, reflecting Government commitments to encourage Canada as a destination of choice for investment.

 As part of Budget 2017, the Government implemented its commitment originally made in the 2016 Fall Economic Statement to increase the net benefit review threshold for private sector WTO investors to $1 billion in Enterprise Value in 2017, two years ahead of schedule.
 The $1 billion threshold came into force upon Royal Assent of Bill C-44, the Budget Implementation Act, on June 22, 2017.
 As of January 1, 2019, this threshold will be adjusted annually to reflect changes in nominal gross domestic product according to a formula set out in the Act.